-The management and delivery of health care services in Nunavut is included in the overall operations of the Department of Health (the "Department").
+The management and delivery of health care services in Nunavut are included in the overall operations of the Department of Health (the "Department").
 The Department has a regional office located in each of Nunavut's three regions, which manages the delivery of health services at a regional level.
-These offices are located in Pangnirtung (Qikiqtaaluk region), Rankin Inlet (Kivalliq region), and Cambridge Bay (Kitikmeot region).
+These offices are located in Pangnirtung (Qikiqtani region), Rankin Inlet (Kivalliq region), and Cambridge Bay (Kitikmeot region).
 Iqaluit operations are administered separately.

 The delivery of health care services in Nunavut is based on a primary health care model; for example, visits to family physicians, consultations with nurses or nurse practitioners, and advice received from pharmacists are some common primary health care services.

-There are 24 local health centres in communities across Nunavut, including regional facilities in Rankin Inlet and Cambridge Bay, two public health facilities (Igaluit and Rankin Inlet), one family practice clinic (Iqaluit) and one hospital (Iqaluit).
+In 2019/2020, insured hospital services were delivered in 28 facilities across Nunavut including:

+- one general hospital (Igaluit);

+- two regional health facilities (Rankin Inlet and Cambridge Bay);

+- 22 community health centres;

+- · two public health facilities (Iqaluit and Rankin Inlet); and

+- one family practice clinic (Iqaluit).

 Services based in the Qikiqtani General Hospital include 24-hour emergency services, in-patient care (including obstetrics, pediatrics and palliative care), surgical services, laboratory services, diagnostic imaging, and respiratory therapy.